jonespm/SI664-docs/install/win/win-choco_python_django_mysql-install.md

 Click the "Next" button.

 #### 7.5.3 Authentication Method Screen
 Select "Use Strong Password Encryption for Authentication".
-Click the "Next" button
+Click the "Next" button.

 #### 7.5.4 Accounts and Roles Screen
 * Root Account Password